-Patricia is Special Adviser to the International Criminal Court on International Criminal Law Prosecution and a Visiting Fellow at Kellogg College at the University of Oxford.
+Patricia is the Special Advisor on Sexual and Gender-based Violence to the Chief Prosecutor of the International Criminal Court and a Visiting Fellow at Kellogg College at the University of Oxford.
 Ms. Sellers is widely published on sexual violence in armed conflict and advises governments, international organizations, and civil society groups on international criminal law.
 From 1994-2007, she served as Prosecutor and Legal Advisor for Gender at the International Criminal Tribunal for the former Yugoslavia.
 She was the chief legal strategist in the landmark cases of Furundzija, Akayesu, and Kunarac—cases that recognized rape and sexual violence as war crimes.
 She was honored with the American Society of International Law’s Prominent Women in International Law Award.
-Recently, she consulted on the PBS series, Women, War and Peace.
+Recently, she consulted on the PBS series, Women, War, and Peace.

 Sunila Abeysekera, former Urgent Action Fund Board Chair

 Chela Blitt, former Urgent Action Fund Board Member

 United States of America